 One of the biggest monthly expenses for many people is their mortgage or rent payment.
-The median monthly mortgage payment is $1,556 a month,1 while the average single-family household pays more than $2,000 a year for utilities.2
+The median monthly mortgage payment is $1,672 a month,1 while monthly utility costs in the U.S. average between $538–$613.2

 With utilities, home insurance, HOA fees and other related costs, those monthly expenses really add up.
 For many people, it takes two incomes to cover all their housing expenses.

 Imagine how the loss of your income could affect your loved ones’ ability to make those payments, plus the subsequent stress of trying to adjust – or even having to make the tough decision to move out of your family home.

 That’s why it’s important to consider your housing expenses when determining whether your current life insurance plan could cover all of it for your family.

 Would your family be able to pay off outstanding debt?